A marketer’s guide to storytelling

 Do people automatically think of your company when they need the kind of product that you make?
 If not, you may need to work on your branding and personas.

 If your company does a wide variety of things which can’t all be summarized by a single voice – if they sell everything from soft drinks to car insurance, for example – then use different names for different parts of the company.
+This means you need to engage a copywriter in Bangkok to develop you a tone of voice guide.

 Disney also owns the sports channel ESPN, as well as one of the big four American TV networks (ABC), and has a big stake in the History Channel, the Biology Channel and many more.
 But Disney doesn’t advertise its ownership of these properties, because it knows the importance of giving each part of its business its own unique brand, voice and persona.